naqeebali-shamsi/ic-os/.memory-bank/activeContext.md

 *   The AI's primary response to a screenshot should prioritize clarification (asking questions, stating assumptions) if the problem is unclear, *before* generating a full solution.
 *   The user interaction loop for clarification will be managed externally by the user (take screenshot, review AI response, update external notes/code, repeat with new screenshot).
 *   The `Solutions.tsx` UI will display either the clarification questions or the full solution based on the AI's response, using the vertical layout.
-*   Follow-up questions via a dedicated text area are a secondary feature, deferred for now.
+*   Follow-up questions via a dedicated text area are now the active focus.
 *   The core AI analysis flow uses a single prompt requesting a JSON object with four main keys (problemUnderstanding, bruteForceApproach, optimalSolutionPseudocode, optimalSolutionAnalysis).
 *   AI prompt now also requests detailed, explanatory comments within the generated code.